mulka/ploverwiki/Glossary.md

 rich text format with court reporting extensions.
 It is a standard format that most proprietary steno software can import from and export to.
 Plover can read RTF/CRE natively.

+#### Stacking

+When writing stenography, if you accidentally merge two strokes into one, it is called stacking.
+For example, you might try to write `the rap` with `T-/RAP` but end up with `TRAP → trap` because you stacked the strokes.
+To avoid stacking, the stenographer must be sure to release all keys in their chord before stroking the next.
+Sometimes machines are prone to stacking due to bad debouncing or sticking keys.

 #### Steno Dictionary